 7. Wander Calvi Citadel

 Calvi’s Citadel is one of the true awe-inspiring attractions in Corsica’s north.
 Take the cobbled streets and alleyways to the town’s cathedral from where you can enjoy the finest views across Calvi Bay.
+If you are one to enjoy a sundowner, stop by in the evening for a glass of local wine or a cocktail from the bar located at the top for a wonderful sunset.

 9. Tuck into the local food

 Does anything define a destination quite like its food?
 Corsican cuisine is unique and tasty, best discovered across a range of local restaurants.
 Don’t leave the island without trying the incredibly fresh seafood or the signature civet de sanglier – better known as wild boar casserole.
+With Italian and French influences, the choice caters for all tastes.

 10. Tackle some water sports